greenmonn/tsp-go/README.md

 -   for GA: with large N, each random individual has relatively very little portion to be preserved.
 I tried with several crossover operators such as Order Crossover and Edge Recombination Crossover, GA needed too many generations and doesn’t converge to the near-optimum solution.
 It is because the random population didn’t have many ‘good’ edges in the beginning, and the good edges can only be introduced by mutation and implicit mutation during the crossover(introducing foreign edges).
 So it is challenging to make the large TSP instances to build the near-optimum tour solely with GA operators.

     -   fl1400.tsp: (10 population, 100000 generations, 24min38s) 654753.9982867754
-    -

--   for Local Search: local search from a random individual, in this framework, 2-opt(Pairwise Edge Exchange) could approach to the local optimum in more feasible time.
+*   for Local Search: local search from a random individual, in this framework, 2-opt(Pairwise Edge Exchange) could approach to the local optimum in more feasible time.
 For N=1400 instance, the margin of error was < 10% of the known best solution.
 However, the global optimum is not guaranteed, and is depends on the ‘luck’ of randomly getting feasible initial tour.
-    -   fl1400.tsp:
+    -   fl1400.tsp: (5814 generations, 56s) 22235.961790

+### Partially Greedy Random Tour

 Hence, I implemented Partially Greedy Random Tour, which is suggested in the paper[1].
 The paper also analyze TSP fitness landscape, which indicates the local optimums share about 75% among the edges in general cases.
 Hence, suboptimal solutions from greedy heuristics can be used as seeds.
 However, instead of simply mutating the greedy tour, 1/4 of the edges are connected first in random manners, and the remaining edges are connected greedily.
+In detail,

-In detail, _ Random connect: actually, it is not totally random but uses preliminarily calculated nearest neighbors information.
+-   Random connect: actually, it is not totally random but uses preliminarily calculated nearest neighbors information.
 The random unvisited node is selected and connected to the nearest neighbor(p=0.66) or the second nearest neighbor(p=0.33).

-_ Greedy connect: for this phase (determining 3/4 of the edges), the remaining edges are stored in a priority queue and check the each edge can be added to tour in increasing distance.
+-   Greedy connect: for this phase (determining 3/4 of the edges), the remaining edges are stored in a priority queue and check the each edge can be added to tour in increasing distance.
 This greedy heuristic is known as slightly better than the nearest neighbor approach.

 ### Evaluation